JustCheckingHow/musicless-opener/README.md

 ```

 # Starting the project
-Enterz the project and run commands:
+Enter the project and run commands:
 ```bash
 $ docker-compose build
 $ docker-compose up